 The ideal tour for those wishing to discover the famed gardens of England and Wales.
 Enter the grounds of the celebrated Chelsea Flower Show before the crowds and see the exhibits with your Botanical Guide.
 Learn what goes into an award-winning garden during a special presentation by a leading garden designer.
 Stay two nights in the historic Hever Castle of Anne Boleyn fame.
-Visit Bodnant Garden, Great Dixter, Sissinghurst, Hidcote, and Kew Gardens.
+Visit Bodnant Garden, Great Dixter, Sissinghurst, Hidcote, and RHS Wisley.
 These enchanting gardens will be in full bloom during our spring travels.

 This journey departs: